From Storm to Stillness: Sardinia, Corsica and the French Riviera

 Sailors like to say, “it’s the land that breaks the boat.”

 When a storm is brewing, it is often safer to sit at anchor with the wind blowing offshore.
 Anchoring is part science, part art, and our security rests on both our equipment and technique.
-If our anchoring fails, we risk dragging or drifting, and the only option is to reset or relocate - hoping we haven’t drifted into another vessel, or worse, onto the shore.
+If our anchor fails, we risk dragging or drifting, and the only options are to reset or relocate - hoping we haven’t drifted into another vessel, or worse, onto the shore.

 I have become something of an anchoring enthusiast, intent on understanding how our set-up keeps us safe.
 The more I learn, the more absorbing it becomes - and very reassuring when it works as it should.
 With a 40kg Rocna and a well-managed rode, we now sleep with far more confidence than we once did - even when the forecast promises a forty-plus knot blow.